daveliepmann/uruk/README.md

 => "xs:string"
 ```

-Those result types form the keys to the `types` map, whose values are functions used to transform result items into more manageable Clojure types.
-For most types that’s as simple as `"document-node()" #(.asString %)` (for XdmDocuments) or reading the number contained in a string.
-But if you need more in-depth handling of results, you can override the default mappings–a la carte!–by passing a map to the aforementioned `types` parameter, like so:
+Those result types are matched with `:xml-name` values in the `xcc-types` look-up table, which contains the `:ml->clj` function that Uruk uses to transform result items into more manageable Clojure types.
+(For most types that’s as simple as `#(.asString %)` (for XdmDocuments) or reading the number contained in a string.
+But if you need more in-depth handling of results, you can override the default mappings *a la carte* by passing a map to the aforementioned `types` parameter, like so:

 ``` clojure
 (with-open [session (uruk/create-session db)]